bitloops/blog/articles/developer-productivity-has-a-cancer-and-its-called-technical-debt.md

 tags: ['Technical Debt', 'Developer Productivity', 'Clean Architecture', 'Clean Code']
 ---

-## Developer Productivity has a cancer and its called  technical debt

 We’ve all heard the term technical debt, but most don’t really understand it.
-The concept was created to explain all of the extra development work that is required when software is badly designed and implemented., In summary, every time a developer builds redundant, poorly designed or useless code, that developer is creating technical debt.
+The concept was created to explain all of the extra development work that is required when software is badly designed and implemented.

+In summary, every time a developer builds redundant, poorly designed or useless code, that developer is creating technical debt.
 The most common types of technical debt are:

 - Architecture debt is due to poorly designed software or architecture that negatively affects future maintenance
 - Design and code debt is due to poorly designed code or design violations that lead to frequent maintenance activities in the future